Causal inference in degenerate systems: An impossibility result: Introduction

 An interesting observation is that these measures have undesirable properties when the causal system under consideration is degenerate.
 As a simple example, consider the confounder triangle $Z \rightarrow X \rightarrow Y$ with an edge $Z \rightarrow Y$, where $Z=X$ almost surely.
 In this case, the conditional mutual information $\textsc{cmi}(X,Y\mid Z)$ is zero regardless of the influence $X$ has on $Y$, while the causal strength and part mutual information for the arrow $X\rightarrow Y$ are not well-defined.
 Intuitively, these problems arise because it is not possible to distinguish the causal effect of $X$ on $Y$ from the causal effect of $Z$ on $Y$.

 In this paper, we generalize the observation above by providing a formal characterization of a degenerate causal system in Section \ref{sec:multiple}.
-We first propose a set of natural criteria that a reasonable measure of causal influence should satisfy, and show that when the causal system is degenerate, all reasonable measures of a causal influence cannot be identified from the distribution represented by the directed acyclic graph.
+We first define a set of natural criteria to be expected from a reasonable measure of causal influence, and show that when the causal system is degenerate, all reasonable measures of a causal influence cannot be identified from the distribution represented by the DAG.
 Analysts may instead report qualitative summaries of causal relationships, such as all the causal explanations of the response variable.

-Our characterization of a degenerate causal system is based on the multiplicity of Markov boundary for the response variable.
-The Markov boundary of a variable $W$ in a variable set ${\mathcal{S}}$ is a minimal subset of ${\mathcal{S}}$, conditional on which all the remaining variables in ${\mathcal{S}}$, excluding $W$, are rendered statistically independent of $W$ \citep{Sta}. {In Section \ref{sec:algorithms}, we propose novel approaches to determine the uniqueness of Markov boundary from data.
-Many authors have considered methods for Markov boundary discoveries.
-However, validity of their methods often require strong assumptions \citep{tsa,Pen,GLL}, and some of these assumptions even imply that the response variable has a unique Markov boundary \citep{SR,Mani}.
-Furthermore, some of these methods output all the Markov boundaries \citep{Sta}, which is not necessary for our purpose.
-In contrast, our novel algorithms are more robust and computationally more tractable. }
+Our characterization of a degenerate causal system is based on multiplicity of Markov boundaries for the response variable.
+The Markov boundary of a variable $W$ in a variable set ${\mathcal{S}}$ is a minimal subset of ${\mathcal{S}}$, conditional on which all the remaining variables in ${\mathcal{S}}$, excluding $W$, are rendered statistically independent of $W$ (Statnikov et al., 2013). {In Section \ref{sec:algorithms}, we propose novel approaches to determine the uniqueness of Markov boundary from data.
+Many authors have considered methods for discovery of Markov boundaries.
+However, the validity of their methods often requires strong assumptions (e.g. Tsamardinos \& Aliferis, 2003; Pe{\~n}a et al., 2007; Aliferis et al., 2010), some of which even imply that the response variable has a unique Markov boundary (e.g. de Morais \& Aussem, 2010; Mani \& Cooper, 2004).
+Furthermore, some of these methods output all the Markov boundaries (e.g. Statnikov et al., 2013), which are not necessary for our purpose.
+In contrast, our novel algorithms are more robust to model assumptions and computationally more tractable. }